kinnara-digital-studio/kecak-workflow/docs/PluginsList_auditTrail.md

 ## Description
 Plugins From Grid functions to display Grid data which usually can be more than 1 data.
 This Form Grid requires an additional form as a place to store data.

 The following is data that must be filled when using Form Grid:

 An example of using Form Grid is in the PT Timah Application for SHP Submission

-#### Information ####

-## Creating a Data Form (example for Attachment data) ##

-* image 2 *

 # Kecak Audit Trail Plugin